nikolashn/basque/MANUAL.md

 - assignment `= += -= &= ^= |= *= //= %= <<= >>=`

 #### Notes about specific operators
+Only prefix increment and decrement are available in Basque.

 Bit shifts are modulo 64, so `a << 65` is the same as `a << 1`.
 If a number is shifted by a negative number, it is converted to u64, so `a << -1` is the same as `a << ((1 << 64) - 1)` is the same as `a << 63`.

 Integer division gives the quotient from truncated division (`16 // 3 == 5 == -16 // -3`, `16 // -3 == -5 == -16 // 3`), whereas the modulo operator uses the remainder from floored division (`16 % 3 == 1`, `16 % -3 == -2`, `-16 % 3 == 2`, `-16 % -3 == -1`).
 This is inconsistent but the floored version of modulo is more usable than the truncated version.